Our Team & Vacancies

 Steps of the recruitment process:

-Our 67 volunteers are based in 13 countries including: Italy, Belgium, France, The Netherlands, Sweden, Germany, Austria, Turkey, Spain, United States of America, Poland, Portugal, and Georgia.
+Our 83 volunteers and interns are based in 17 countries including: Italy, Belgium, France, The Netherlands, Sweden, Germany, Austria, Turkey, Spain, United States of America, Poland, Portugal, Georgia, South Africa, Nigeria, Senegal and Zimbabwe.

-- Our volunteer community reflects the strong multicultural spirit at the heart of our organisation.
-Our team brings together people from 21 different nationalities, including Albania, Armenia, Belgium, Brazil, Chile, Colombia, the Czech Republic, France, Georgia, Italy, the Philippines, Poland, Romania, Spain, Sweden, Turkey, the United Kingdom, the United States, Macedonia, Palestine and Venezuela.
+• Our volunteer community reflects the strong multicultural spirit at the heart of our organisation.
+Our team brings together people from 23 different nationalities, including Albania, Armenia, Belgium, Brazil, Chile, Colombia, the Czech Republic, France, Georgia, Germany, Italy, the Philippines, Poland, Romania, Spain, Sweden, Turkey, the United Kingdom, the United States, the Netherlands, Macedonia, Palestine, Mali and Venezuela.
 This diversity enriches our work by bringing together a wide range of perspectives, cultural experiences, and expertise.
 It allows us to approach social and political challenges with a truly international mindset, fostering dialogue, inclusion, and collaboration across borders while strengthening our mission to promote democracy, equality, and youth participation in Europe and beyond.

 The Co-Founders of Eduxo are: